nickhabibi/cse15l-lab-reports/lab-2.md

 }
 ```

-When making a request, the `handleRequest` method in the `Handler` class is called and recieves the request URL as input.
+When making a request, the `handleRequest` method in the `Handler` class is called and receives the request URL as input.

 The class `Handler` contains variables `message` and `num`.
 Initially, the value for `message` is `""` and the value for `num` is `1`.

-The `handleRequest` method checks if the path for the URL contains `/add-message` and then checks if the query for the URL looks like this: `s=<string>`.
-The method then adds the `<string>` part of the query and the current index value in `num` followed by `n\` to the `message` variable.
+The `handleRequest` method checks if the path in the URL contains `/add-message` and then checks if the query in the URL looks like this: `s=<string>`.
+The method then adds the `<string>` part of the query and the value in `num` as index, followed by `n\`, to the `message` variable.
 Finally, the method returns the new value of `message` which gets output by the server.

 - When adding `/add-message?s=Hello World` to the URL and making a request to the server, `handleRequest` adds the string "hello world" as well as its current index value `num` to the `message` variable.
-Then, `num` is increased by 1. so `num` goes from 1 to 2.
+Then, `num` gets incremented.
 The method returns the new value of `message` and the server outputs that value which looks like this:

 ![sshot](./images/lab-2-1.png)

 The new value for `num` is now `2` and the new value for `message` is `"1.
 Hello World\n"`.

-- When adding `/add-message?s=UCSD` to the URL and making another request, `handleRequest` adds "UCSD" and its current index value in `num` to the `message` variable which then gets output by the server.
+- When adding `/add-message?s=UCSD` to the URL and making another request, `handleRequest` adds "UCSD" and its current index value `num` to the `message` variable which then gets output by the server.

 ![sshot](./images/lab-2-2.png)

-The new value for `num` is 3 and the new value for `message` is `"1.
+The new value for `num` is now 3 and the new value for `message` is `"1.
 Hello World\n2.
 UCSD\n"`.

 ## Part 2